corpus-christi/corpus-christi/doc/develop.md

 Install the [Vue Development Tools](https://github.com/vuejs/vue-devtools), an extension for your browser that helps with Vue debugging.
-Native extensions are available for Chrome (and hence, Brave) and Firefox.
+Native extensions are available for Chrome (hence, Brave) and Firefox.
 There is also a standalone Electron app, but you are _strongly_ encouraged to install Chrome, Brave, or Firefox and the native extension.